 Thumb sucking will normally cause a midline diastema because this is where the thumb exerts pressure.
 Tongue thrusting can cause a mandibular diastema if the tongue is pushing against the lower teeth when swallowing.
 Both of these habits can be corrected in childhood to prevent long term issues.

 If you suffer from periodontitis (severe gum disease), you could end up losing teeth.
 The infection can also lead to bone loss in your jaw which can make your teeth move and create gaps between teeth.

 What is a peg lateral?

-Sometimes the tooth called the second incisor – that’s the one next to the very front two teeth – doesn’t develop properly.
-This is known as a peg lateral.
-When this happens, the tooth is quite small and has a pointy shape.
+Sometimes the second incisor which is next to the very front two teeth, doesn’t develop properly.
+This is known as a peg lateral, and the tooth is quite small and has a pointy shape.
 Because it is smaller than it should be, there might be gaps on either side.

 How to close gaps in teeth